cloudrainstar/bionemo-framework/docs/docs/models/example_model_tutorial.md

 print(pretrain_ckpt_dirpath)
 ```

 Next, we will finetune this model as a classification task.
 Create a new file.
 Swap out the logger, and training module from the last step, then train the model.
 In this example, there is no digit_classifier output in the previous model but there is in this model.
 So we set initial_ckpt_skip_keys_with_these_prefixes to {"digit_classifier"} in the training module.
+Set the checkpoint in the config to be the pretrain_ckpt_dirpath obtained when running the last file.
 Then, we train the model.
 ```python
 save_dir = temp_dir/"classifier"